henry-anderson/Ronin/DKPCounter/README.md

 # DKPCounter

-This program automatically counts DKP points following a specific syntax.
+This program automatically counts DKP following a specific syntax.

 * <a href="syntax.md">Syntax</a>
 * <a href="examples.md">Example Syntax</a>